intel/intel-device-plugins-for-kubernetes/cmd/operator/README.md

 gpudeviceplugin-sample   1         1                       5s
 ```

+**NOTE:** Intel Device Plugin Operator supports multiple custom resources per Kind (QAT, DSA, etc.).
+With multiple custom resources and different `nodeSelectors`, it is possible to customize device plugin configuration per node or per group of nodes.
+See also [known issues](#multiple-custom-resources).

 ## Upgrade

 The upgrade of the deployed plugins can be done by simply installing a new release of the operator.